saurinn/saurinn.github.com/src/pages/blog/xxe-oob-leading-to-file-read-on-java.md

 <b>itext-paulo-155 (itextpdf.sf.net-lowagie.com)</b>, an iText library part of the PDFtk Java port.
 Bingo!
 By looking at the version it was a 20yo version!!

-Btw, Paulo was the main dev from the project and the domain just a mistake by some dev of using the dash char to separate two domains (itextpdf.sf.net and lowagie.com) which we all know that's a no-no (someone actually registered <b>net-lowagie.com</b>, 🐟🎣...)
+Btw, Paulo was the main dev from the project and the domain just a mistake by some dev of using the dash char to separate two domains (itextpdf.sf.net and lowagie.com) which we all know that's a no-no (of course someone totally not malicious registered <b>net-lowagie.com</b>, 🐟🎣...)